Courses: Withdrawal from

 The deadline to request to withdraw from a course is 11:59 pm on the day four weeks prior to the last day of classes in a fall or spring semester.
 The withdrawal request deadline date during a summer session will depend on the summer term.
 Deadlines for all course withdrawals are published in the Academic Calendar.

-STEP 3: Your academic dean will then process the form, and if approved, will send confirmation to you and the course instructor.
+STEP 3: Your Quad Advisor or Academic Dean will then process the form, and if approved, will send confirmation to you and the course instructor.
 A W will be noted in DukeHub and on your transcript in place of a final grade for the course.

 See also:

-- You can also talk with your academic advisor and academic dean.
+• You can also talk with your Quad Advisor (if undeclared) or Academic Dean (if declared).
 You might also consider support offices and resources where you can improve your study skills and time management.

-- Note that withdrawal to an underload is a serious step that can have implications for your ability to continue at Duke.
+• Note that withdrawal to an underload is a serious step that can have implications for your ability to continue at Duke.
 Beginning in your second semester of enrollment, you must receive passing grades in 3.0 credits every semester to remain enrolled as a student.
 If you are unable to do this, you would be dismissed for academic reasons.
 This policy on continuation requirements may have an impact if you are having difficulty in more than one class.
-Be sure to discuss your situation with your academic dean.
+Be sure to discuss your situation with your Quad Advisor (if undeclared) or Academic Dean (if declared).

-- Students on academic probation are expected to remain in a full course load during their semester of probation and will be permitted to withdraw to an underload by their academic dean only in compelling circumstances.
+• Students on academic probation are expected to remain in a full course load during their semester of probation and will be permitted to withdraw to an underload by their Quad Advisor (if undeclared) or Academic Dean (if declared) only in compelling circumstances.
 If the course withdrawal is approved, your probation status will be extended to the following semester.

-- Withdrawal from a course will not be approved by your academic dean if disciplinary action is pending or has been initiated, a Faculty-Student Resolution has been completed, or a sanction has been imposed by the Office of Student Conduct and Community Standards related to the course in question.
+• Withdrawal from a course will not be approved by your Quad Advisor (if undeclared) or Academic Dean (if declared) if disciplinary action is pending or has been initiated, a Faculty-Student Resolution has been completed, or a sanction has been imposed by the Office of Student Conduct and Community Standards related to the course in question.

 Before the Withdrawal Deadline: